dongzhang84/Udacity-DS-nanodegree/Project_1/README.md

 I use pip3 install * to install all the libraries.

-**Dataset**

-The data is from the kaggle [Seattle Airbnb dataset](https://www.kaggle.com/airbnb/seattle).
-I acknowledgements Kaggle to provide the dataset.

 **Files in the Repository**

 The code was in [this notebook](https://github.com/dongzhang84/Udacity-DS-nanodegree/blob/master/Project_1/Seattle_Airbnb.ipynb)/